-We are excited to announce the launch of the first Value Chain Coordination Training Series in Winter 2022!
-This five-part online training series is designed for folks doing value chain coordination that want to deepen their knowledge about the strategies, tools, and best practices that guide impactful VCC work.
-The application to join the 2022 cohort is now closed.
-We will be offering this training series again in 2023.
-If you’re interested in offering an abbreviated version of the course at a conference or for a regional group, email firstname.lastname@example.org or email@example.com.
+We are excited to announce the upcoming Foundations of Value Chain Coordination Training Intensive happening in Spring 2023!
+This five-part online training series is designed for folks doing value chain coordination (VCC) that want to deepen their knowledge about the strategies, tools, and best practices that guide impactful VCC work.
+The application to join the 2023 cohort is now open.
+Applications are open through May 5th.
+Click here to apply!

 Value Chain Coordination – What It Is and Why It Matters

-COVID-19 has renewed urgency to build stronger, more resilient, localized and equitable value chains.
-We know that creating a vibrant local food system requires more than trucks and warehouses.
-They need trusting relationships, networks, and communications channels to be able to compete with the mainstream system and still commit to equity, transparency, and fairness.
-Value Chain Coordination (VCC) can help create that “soft infrastructure” that makes a local food system work.
-People doing VCC work are often market matchmaking, providing technical assistance, and convening stakeholders.
-This work doesn’t always involve packing boxes or running delivery routes, but is critical to a collaborative and values-based food economy.
+COVID-19 and its aftermath has renewed urgency to build stronger, more resilient, localized and equitable value chains.
+Creating vibrant local food systems requires that we invest in the physical infrastructure like farms, food hubs, trucks and warehouses.
+But in order to compete with the industrial food system in a way that prioritizes equity, transparency and fairness, we also need investment in the human infrastructure that builds trusting relationships and resilient networks of support.
+Value Chain Coordination (VCC) creates the “social infrastructure” that makes a local food system work.
+People doing value chain coordination build relationships among diverse actors across the food value chain in their region by performing roles like market matchmaking, providing technical assistance, and convening stakeholders.
+This work doesn’t always involve packing boxes or running delivery routes, but is just as critical to building a collaborative and profitable values-based food economy.

-VCC tools can help us analyze and address structural inequities that are interconnected and often difficult to shift (racial, economic, and social) and for clarifying how power is distributed across a food system.
+What makes value chains different than supply chains?
+The answer is in the name: values.
+A key part of doing impactful value chain coordination work is analyzing and helping to address structural inequities in our food economies that unevenly distribute power and resources and recklessly pursue profit over people and planet.
 But how do you know if the work you’re doing is affecting real change or who is benefiting from that change?
 How do you know where to focus your attention with so many competing priorities?
 Honing your skills in value chain coordination can help address power imbalances in your community’s food system, create a stronger and more resilient web of businesses and organizations, and help orient your energy towards transformative, systemic change.

 VCC Training Intensive Overview